monmouth-college-cs/sddc-reading-notes-monmouth-college-comp-335/Chap18QuestionsAbhiPg286-290.md

 - Question: How does one determine whether a moral rule is correct or good?
 Answer: A moral rule can be tested using the principle of universality.
 The book takes the example of promises to demonstrate the use of this principle.
 The moral being tested here is *I am allowed to make promises with the intention of breaking them later*.
 Applying this rule universally, we reach the conclusion that the word *promise* stops having a meaning if one can just break it at will based on their circumstances.
 Hence, the rule does not stand the universality principle.

-- Reference: This page contains the pros and cons of the deontological ethics; can be useful in the future when making ethical decisions.
+- Reference (Pg: 286): This page contains the pros and cons of the deontological ethics; can be useful in the future when making ethical decisions.

 # Consequentialism (Teleological Theories, pg: 287)